Financial support and grants

 WHO TO CONTACT: Central Government have developed a rebate scheme.
 Read more on the government website.

 Some businesses in the retail, leisure and hospitality sectors, including nurseries are eligible for a Business Rates holiday for 1 year from Wednesday 1 April 2020:

-If your business occupies a property in the retail, leisure or hospitality sector you will be eligible for the 100% discount on your business rates bill.
+If your business occupies a property in the retail, leisure or hospitality sector (as defined in the government guidance *link) you will be eligible for the 100% discount on your business rates bill.

-If you are a nursery, you will be entitled to the 100% relief for 2020/21.
+If you are business operating as a nursery, you will be entitled to the 100% relief for 2020/21.
 That means non-local authority providers of childcare will pay no business rates in 2020/21 from Wednesday 1 April if:

 · the property used is occupied by providers on Ofsted's Early Years Register, and